 Each patient deserves individual care.
 This includes having their history known, identifying problems to overcome, and acknowledging tragedies survived.
 Patients also deserve to have their triumphs and losses recognized.
 These aspects are celebrated and made part of the rest of their lives as fully as possible.

 Levels of Care

 Care in the Geriatric Psychiatry Inpatient Unit can help provide an assessment and treatment plan to improve care and quality of life for people with dementia.

-A dedicated nursing staff who not only have expertise in nursing care of older patients, but also love what they do — helping these patients — offer comprehensive observation of patients' functioning and behaviors.
+A dedicated nursing staff who have expertise in nursing care of older patients offer comprehensive observation of patients' functioning and behaviors.
 Nurses engage patients in activities to increase comfort, learn what causes distress, and what approaches will work best.
 The physician team works closely with nursing, social work, occupational therapy, activities therapy, music therapy, clinical pharmacists, and others to provide the best evaluation and treatment plan.
 The goal as a team is always to provide the best quality of life for each patient.

 Diagnostic and clinical management is available through the Adult Psychiatry Clinic.
 Outreach services are available to nursing homes in southeast and east-central Iowa, delivered by a Geriatric Psychiatry ARNP who provides consultation, diagnostic, and management services to nursing home patients with collaboration from the hospital Geriatric Psychiatry team.

 Neuropsychological and Occupational Therapy testing are also available.
-For people with dementia, it is often necessary to understand their presentation fully by conducting neuropsychological testing to learn the extent of memory and other cognitive losses.
+It is often necessary for people with dementia to learn about the extent of memory and other cognitive losses through neuropsychological testing.
 Neuropsychological testing can also help identify what cognitive strengths remain.
-It is also necessary at times to understand problems in daily living skills that can be examined through Occupational Therapy testing.
+It is also crucial to understand problems in daily living skills that can be examined through Occupational Therapy testing.